in the Netherlands

 Did you know, that the formation of a Dutch private limited company might not be necessary to obtain a VAT number or even a Business License?
 You can check out our Business Toolkit to find out more about the advantages of a ‘branch registration’ and obtaining a VAT number on behalf of a non-resident company.

 If someone wants to start a company in the European continent than The Netherlands ought to be the number one choice.
 This is true for companies of any size, and active in most industries.

 Even if you are a relative small company (startup), and you don’t expect a lot of activity in the Netherlands for the first 12-24 months, you can easily start their company (low budget, and within 24 hours!) and have little bureaucratic affairs to worry about.

-All government agencies, and most business in the Netherlands speak English, and we have a liberal attitude towards non-residents.
-In fact, the Dutch are not just ‘liberal’, in fact we welcome overseas business and expats with special tax incentives, and easy access to funding programs.
-The Netherlands provides Entrepreneurs Visa’s for establish entrepreneurs, and Startup Visa’s for promising & innovative startups.
+All government agencies and most businesses in the Netherlands speak English, and we have a liberal attitude towards non-residents.
+In fact, the Dutch are not just ‘liberal’, in fact, we welcome overseas business and expats with special tax incentives and easy access to funding programs.
+The Netherlands provides Entrepreneurs Visa’s for establish entrepreneurs and Startup Visa’s for promising & innovative startups.

 INCO Business Group is a well established corporate service provider that can assist you with your whole process, as we have informed and assisted over 5.000 entrepreneurs and incorporated more than 1,000 legal entities since 2007.